Main content of the website

 Have you ever wondered why when you call 911 for an ambulance the Fire Department shows up?
 The Wembley Fire Department noticed that due to the community's unique location between the City of Grande Prairie and the Town Of Beaverlodge, response for an ambulance can be delayed.
 The Fire Department is set up with Alberta Health Services as a Full Medical Co-Response Agency meaning we will respond to any medical emergency in our district no matter the severity.

 If it's not fires or medical emergencies, you have likely seen us out on Highway 43, the twined provincial highway that runs in the middle of our jurisdiction.
 We are fortunate to have several members with advanced training in vehicle extrication and stabilization.
-This is accompanied by 1 heavy rescue truck, and 1 engine both with full sets of hydraulic rescue tools "The Jaws of Life" We are prepared to best serve not only those who live here but those who visit, work, or are traveling through the area.
+This is accompanied by 1 heavy rescue truck, and 1 engine both with full sets of hydraulic rescue tools "The Jaws of Life" We are prepared to best serve not only those who live here but those who visit, work, or are travelling through the area.

 Many of you have most likely heard the large roof-mounted siren at the Fire Hall sound from time to time.......sorry about waking you up in the middle of the night.
 This siren is set off when the responding officer believes the Incident at hand can pose an imminent danger in the community.
 Such events are a confirmed structure fire, gas leak, or environmental emergency.
-We limit testing of this siren to about 4 times a year, when we plan to test it we will update our Facebook page with the date and time.
+We limit testing of this siren to about once per year, when we plan to test it we will update our Facebook page with the date and time.

 We are always happy to offer station tours, and educational materials to families, businesses, and schools at your request.
 Feel free to stop by the hall anytime! if we are not here contact numbers are posted on the main entrance of the hall.